Children's Programs

 Child Playing with Hoop

-The Municipality of Port Hope is excited to offer the return of children's programs, with each session bringing something new and exciting.
-There is a program for everyone, whether you like sports, dance, or science!
+The Municipality of Port Hope is excited to offer children's programs from the Fall through Spring, with each session bringing something new and exciting.
+There is a program for everyone, whether you like sports, art, cooking, or science!
 Each program is facilitated by a trained Program Staff and focuses on fun, team building and fostering friendships.
 Please note that registration is required for all children's programs.

 megaphoneSummer Registration Details